matthewdrees/website-s3/README.md

 ## How to add images and movies

-Create a folder:
+Create post folder:

+    $ cd posts
-    $ mkdir content/2020/new
+    $ mkdir 2020-04-06-imma-post

+Put images in the post folder.
+I use the Photos app on my mac, select the photos, and export them to the post folder.
+Notes:
-Put images in an "images" subfolder.
-I put full resolution images, they get resized down to what's appropriate for putting on the site.
+* I use resolution images, they get resized appropriately later.

-    $ mkdir content/2020/new/images
-    ... copy imges
+* For "File Naming" I use "sequential" so the photos show up in chronological order.

+You can optionally change the name of each file to be the caption of the photo.

+    $ mv "1.jpeg" "01 this is a caption.jpeg"

 I use iMovie to create a 1280x720 mp4 movie.
 I name the movie the same as the folder name.

-    content/2020/new/new.mp4
+    imma-post.mp4

 Use the createajson.py script in the running docker instance to create a skeleton a.json file for text content and information to create web page artifacts.